gurnben/acm-cicd-jenkins-worker/README.md

-# acm-cicd-jenkins-worker
+# ACM CICD Jenkins Worker

-A Jenkins JNLP worker image built from base with ACM CICD-specific enhancements.
+A Jenkins JNLP worker image built from the `ose-jenkins-agent-base` with ACM CICD-specific enhancements, including packages and utility repositories.